openNDS/openNDS/docs/source/faq.rst

    A client user status page is now available at a configurable Gateway FQDN.
 This page includes a listing of the client's quota allocation and usage, as well as a "Logout" button.
 A client that is connected butnot logged in for any reason will be redirected to an RFC6585 Status Code 511 "Network Authentication Required" page with a "Login" button. the default url for a client to access their status page is http://status.client

+**openNDS v9** This version contains several major enhancements, including:

+ * **Introduction of ThemeSpec Script Files**

+   Option login_option is extended to include Themed page sequences with custom parameters, variables, images and files.
+A ThemeSpec file has the ability to inject html form fields, text strings, images from external sources and content files also from external sources, all defined in the config file.

+ * **Enhanced Data Rate Quotas**

+   Data Rate Quotas are now enhanced with packet rate limiting being applied when a client average rate rises above its preset threshold.
+The time window over which the rate is averaged can be tuned using settings in the config file, allowing rate bursting for best user experience while still limiting the rate of larger downloads or uploads that might otherwise impact other clients.

 Can I upgrade from NoDogSplash to openNDS?
 ******************************************